On energy dissipation theory and numerical stability for time-fractional phase field equations: Concluding remarks

-In this work, we have addressed an open issue on energy dissipation related to the time-fractional phase field equations.
+In this work, we established an energy dissipation theory for the time-fractional phase field equations.
 We prove in the continuous level that the time-fractional phase field equations admit an energy dissipation law of integral type.
-Moreover, in the discrete level, we propose a class of finite difference schemes that can inherit the discrete energy dissipation law.
-Our discussion covers time-fractional gradient systems, including the time-fractional AC equation, the time-fractional CH equation, and the time-fractional MBE models.
-The numerical schemes and analysis proposed in this paper can be extended to high order methods and adaptive marching step size.
+In the discrete level, we propose a class of finite difference schemes that can inherit the discrete energy dissipation property.
+These numerical schemes are applied and analyzed for the time-fractional AC equation, the time-fractional CH equation, and the time-fractional MBE model.
+Several numerical experiments are carried out to verify the theoretical predictions.
+In particular, it is observed numerically that the energy dissipation rate satisfies a power law with an asymptotic power $-\alpha/3$, where $\alpha$ is the fractional parameter.

-This seems to be the first effort in analyzing the time-fractional phase field models.
-There are, however, several relevant issues need to be followed up.